edbeeching/godot_rl_agents_examples/examples/3DLander/readme.md

 ```

 ### Rewards and episode end conditions:
-The requirement for "succesfully landing" includes all legs being on the ground, velocities being low and thruster activity being very low (the tresholds can be adjusted in the `_is_goal_reached()` method of `Lander.gd`.
+The requirement for "successfully landing" includes all legs being on the ground, velocities being low and thruster activity being very low (the thresholds can be adjusted in the `_is_goal_reached()` method of `Lander.gd`).

 Every time a leg collides the ground, a positive reward is given.
 Every time a leg loses contact with the ground, a negative reward is given (in the current version, there may be a case where the negative reward is given after restarting the episode, this hasn't been checked in-depth).

 The episode is restarted if:
-- The lander successfully lands (along with a positive reward reduced by the time it took to land and the distance from the center of the landing area).
+- The lander successfully lands (along with a positive reward reduced by the distance from the center of the landing area).
 - The body of lander collides with the ground or one of the walls around the game area (along with a negative reward)
 - The episodes times out (along with a negative reward)